By using Replypad, you agree to our Cookie Policy.

 Dismiss explicitly

-To dismiss a conversation explicitly:
+To dismiss a ticket explicitly:

 2. From the toolbar, select the Dismiss option:

-Close conversation
+Close ticket

 • Add or remove yourself as a follower

-Show conversations in My inbox explicitly
+Show tickets in My inbox explicitly

-Delete a conversation and report spam.
+Delete a ticket and report spam

-• Search for conversations
+• Search for tickets

-See Search conversations for search options.
+See Search tickets for search options.

 Next: Working with Team Inbox